ptrmchlk/ptrmchlk.github.io/about.md

 Hi!
 My name is Piotr.

-I'm an **evolutionary biologist**, working primarily using mathematical models and computer simulations.
+I'm an **evolutionary biologist**, working mainly using mathematical models and computer simulations to understand the complexity of sexual selection and conflict.

-I have recently finished a [PhD](https://hal.science/tel-05023183/) at the University of Toulouse, where, with [Jean-Baptiste Ferdy](https://crbe.cnrs.fr/annuaire/ferdy/) and [David Duneau](https://scholar.google.fr/citations?user=VhsB4z0AAAAJ&hl), we studied the **role of seminal fluid proteins in sexual conflict**.
-We developed the only existing, I think, biologically grounded mathematical model of how male proteins affect female physiology.
-In contrast with prevailing picture, we found that females using those proteins as cues actually **reduces sexual conflict**.
+I recently completed my [PhD](https://hal.science/tel-05023183/) at the University of Toulouse with [Jean-Baptiste Ferdy](https://crbe.cnrs.fr/annuaire/ferdy/) and [David Duneau](https://scholar.google.fr/citations?user=VhsB4z0AAAAJ&hl), where we studied the **role of seminal fluid proteins in sexual conflict**.
+Together, we developed, to my knowledge, the only biologically grounded mathematical model describing how male proteins influence female physiology.
+Contrary to the prevailing picture, our results suggest that when females can use those proteins as cues, **sexual conflict is reduced**.

-Although my PhD focused on mathematical modelling and programming, my background is in biology.
-I studied biology in Poland and Sweden; investigated halfbeak behaviour from tricky videos; and I run experiments using beetles and flies.
-I try to use modelling as a direct extension of my thinking about biological problems.
-If I could follow all the relationships, connections and consequences just by thinking, I probably wouldn't need to do the maths.
-But, as it stands, modelling is my best shot at understanding evolution.
+Although my PhD focused on mathematical modelling and programming, my roots are in biology.
+I studied biology in Poland and Sweden, observed halfbeak behaviour from tricky videos, and conducted experiments with beetles and flies.
+Running experiments made me face the complexity of biology and that we need mathematical theory to really grapple with what's happening underneath.
+And so I try my best to develop a little of that theory.

-Currently, I'm focused on finishing the papers from my PhD.
-And in spare time, I think more and more about the role of post-copulatory sexual signals.
+Currently, I'm focused on finishing my PhD papers, and in my spare time, I increasingly think about the evolution of post-copulatory sexual signals.

 **<u>Research interests</u>**